Training Large Language Models To Reason In Parallel With Global Forking Tokens: Experiments

-\textbf{Evaluation Setup.} Our evaluation tasks consist of AIME24/AIME25 \citep{ye2025aimepreview}, MATH-500~\citep{hendrycks2021measuringmath500}, and GPQA-Diamond~\citep{rein2024gpqa}.
-We use LightEval~\citep{lighteval} as our evaluation framework with generation configurations: temperature=0.7 used in~\citep{guha2025openthoughts}, top\_p=0.95, max length=32768.
-For $\passone$ accuracy without any parallel test-time compute, we select learned $\gforkingtoken^{(1)}$ for \ssft-32B and $\gforkingtoken^{(4)}$ for \ssft-32B (random $\vsigma$) based on Equation \ref{eqn:passoneselect}.
-For each $\passone$ accuracy, we compute the average performance over 32 generations.
+\textbf{Evaluation Setup.} Our evaluation tasks consist of AIME24/AIME25 \citep{ye2025aimepreview}, MATH-500 \citep{hendrycks2021measuringmath500}, GPQA-Diamond \citep{rein2024gpqa}, \rebuttal{and LiveCodeBench (LCB), where LCB is considered out-of-distribution relative to the fine-tuning dataset.} We use LightEval~\citep{lighteval} as our evaluation framework with generation configurations: temperature=0.7 used in~\citep{guha2025openthoughts}, top\_p=0.95, max length=32768.
+For $\passone$ accuracy without any parallel test-time compute, we select learned $\gforkingtoken^{(1)}$ for \ssft-32B and $\gforkingtoken^{(4)}$ for \ssft-32B (random $\vsigma$) based on Equation \ref{eqn:passoneselect}. \rebuttal{We let the model sample $\gforkingtokeni$ for \ssft-32B-GFPO.} For each $\passone$ accuracy, we compute the average performance over 32 generations.
 For $\conssix$, which applies each of the six global forking tokens once in our method and uses six generations for the baselines, we compute the average over 11 sets of generations to reduce variance in the results.
 We refer to this as $\textit{Pass@1 of Native Cons@6}$ using a similar terminology as the concurrent work~\citep{wen2025parathinker}.
 Appendix ~\ref{appendix:examples_generations_aime25_question11} presents an example of the parallel generations.